ZEISS Microscopy Knowledge Base

 2. If required, apply the pre-processing steps followed by the Segmentation tools.

-Sidebar titled Segmentation listing Simple threshold, Smart, Import, Special
+Panel titled Segmentation showing options Simple threshold, Smart, Import, Special

 Any segmentation operator can be used to generate the segments.
 Blob Finder, Watershed, Machine learning tools are available and applicable accordingly to the dataset features.